taiopr/PyGreeter/README.md

 ## Usage

-El proyecto incluye ejemplos simples y avanzados para:
+The project includes simple and advanced examples for:

-- Enviar mensajes a Claude
+- Send messages to Claude
-- Recibir respuestas en tiempo real
+- Receive real-time answers
-- Implementar flujos conversacionales y herramientas
+- Implement conversational flows and tools

 ## Structure
 The structure separates the source code, examples, and tests, making it easier to maintain and extend the project.